MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-125-Government-Contracting-Programs/subpart-D-Protests-SDVO-SBCs/section-125.30.md

 (3) The contracting officer must update the Federal Procurement Data System and other procurement reporting databases to reflect the final agency decision (the D/GC's decision if no appeal is filed or OHA's decision).

-(4) A concern found to be ineligible may not submit an offer as an SDVO SBC on a future procurement unless it demonstrates to SBA's satisfaction that it has overcome the reasons for the protest (*e.g.,* it changes its ownership to satisfy the definition of an SDVO SBC set forth in § 125.8) and SBA issues a decision to this effect.
+(4) A concern found to be ineligible may not submit an offer as an SDVO SBC on a future procurement unless it demonstrates to SBA's satisfaction that it has overcome the reasons for the protest (*e.g.,* it changes its ownership to satisfy the definition of an SDVO SBC set forth in § 125.12) and SBA issues a decision to this effect.

 [70 FR 14528, Mar.
 23, 2005, as amended at 76 FR 5684, Feb.
 2, 2011.
-Redesignated at 81 FR 48585, July 25, 2016]
+Redesignated at 81 FR 48585, July 25, 2016.
+Amended at 87 FR 43740, July 22, 2022]